-Ruby Red is a vegan product that is hypoallergenic.
-It contains no lanolin, parabens, nuts, gluten, animal products, fragrance or latex.
+Ruby Red Face Paints is a hypoallergenic vegan product.
+It contains no lanolin, parabens, nuts, gluten, animal products, fragrance, or latex.

-Ruby Red Face Paints are sold in cake-form and are water-activated.
+Ruby Red Face Paints are sold in cake form, and are water-activated.
 When you first open it, you can press your finger slightly into the semi-moist product.
 In order to use it, you add a few drops of water to the cake with a sponge or brush.
 With a little mixing, you’ll get a nice, creamy rich colour.
 Ruby Red Paints are heavy in pigment content and have wax and other binders to hold them together and provide easy application.
-The professional artist and face painter will love Ruby Red Paints because of their bold colours and smooth blending.
+Professional artists or face painters will love Ruby Red Paints because of their bold colours and smooth blending.

 Use a sponge applicator to get great paint coverage on the face and then pat with the sponge to get an opaque base on any complexion.
-Smooth lines and details can be achieved using good artist’s brushes and proper color mixing.
-The paint will dry to the touch in under a minute and can be worn all day.
+Achieve smooth lines and details by using good artist’s brushes and proper color mixing.
+The paint dries to the touch in less than a minute and lasts all day.

 Parents want safe products with an easy-on, easy-off application.
 One drop of shampoo and some water will take off any colour.
 Ruby Red Paints need friction and water for removal.
 Unfortunately, one cannot get “bullet-proof” staying power and easy removal in the same product.
-If a child goes into the hot bouncy house and perspires, the paint will be moisturized, and if the child rubs it, it will smear.
-Children must be told to not touch their face until it fully re-dries.
+The paint will moisturize in a hot bouncy house, and will smear if rubbed.
+Try to avoid touching faces until it fully re-dries.

 Performers using Ruby Red Face Paints will find they smear less than most other face paints.
 However, these paints will not stain even the lightest skin tones.
-If using Ruby Red as theatrical paint under hot lights, a barrier spray may be applied over the top.
-This method allows a person to go into water and not affect the face painting.
-This is not recommended for children as special removers are required.
+Hot lights on stage are an issue.
+Use a barrier spray over the face paint in theatrical situations.
+This method allows a person to immerse in water and not affect the face painting.
+Special removers are required, so it’s not recommended for children.

 Several cruise lines only allow Ruby Red Face Paints on their ships.
 They want to make sure colour is easy to remove and will not stain towels or linens.